kmjungersen/BenchmarkDB/README.md

 2. Install the desired module.

-    Although this will soon be automated,
-   This procedure is slightly different for every module, so be sure to read the `README` for each one.
-Unless you're using one that's already deployed, then update `local.py` for the intended module to reflect the correct IP's
+   Although this will soon be automated, for now see the `README` for each module.
+If you're using a DB that's already deployed, simply update `local.py` for the intended module.

 3. Run the app!